JoshMarino/gazebo_and_ros_control/README.md

 #####Joint_Trajectory_Controller#####
 The joint_trajectory_controller is a bit more tricky to implement than the previous controllers.The JointTrajectoryController executes joint-space trajectories on a set of joints.
 It takes in a trajectory control command and sends command to a position interface.
 There are a few tutorials online that talk about implementing joint_trajectory_control on actual robots.
-However, we were not able to find any tutorials that interfaced joint_trajectory_contorl in Gazebo.
-From our investigation were able to deduce information about how aspect of ros_control differs form effort and position control.
+However, we were not able to find any tutorials that interfaced joint_trajectory_control in Gazebo.
+From our investigation were able to deduce information about aspects of ros_control differs from effort and position control.

 The joint_trajectory_controller works a bit differently than the two previous controllers that were implemented.
 To send position commands via the joint_position_controller and torque commands via the joint_effort_controller, one need only send messages to a single topic.
 Contrarily, trajectory commands are sent in the form of the [trajectory_msgs/JointTrajectory](http://docs.ros.org/api/trajectory_msgs/html/msg/JointTrajectory.html) message primarily by means of the action interface, and may also be sent by means of the topic interface.